redsymbol/genstatic/README.txt

 variables - for example, "myparams.py" .
 Then pass this file name with the -d option to genstatic.

-(You will have to use Python syntax.
-If you're the type of person who wants to use genstatic, you will probably find this very easy to pick up.
+(You must use Python syntax in this file.
+Not a "Pythonista"?
+Don't worry; if you're the type of person who wants to use genstatic, you will probably find the variable syntax very easy to pick up.
 See Appendix A for a primer.)

 HOW ABOUT AN EXAMPLE